 The President Elect has fiduciary duties to ACOG including the duty of care and the duty of loyalty.
-All Executive Board responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
+All ACOG Board of Directors responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.

-If the position of President becomes vacant, the President Elect shall serve as the acting president according to procedures outlined in the Bylaws and established by the Executive Boards.
+If the position of President becomes vacant, the President Elect shall serve as the acting president according to procedures outlined in the Bylaws and established by the ACOG Board of Directors.
 The President Elect delivers a presidential address at the Inauguration and Convocation ceremony at which he or she becomes the President.

 The President Elect attends the following regularly scheduled meetings: